ckb-next/ckb-next/README.md

 Linux instructions
 ------------------

-`qt5-base`, `libudev`, `gcc`, `g++`, and `glibc` are required.
-Check with your package manager to make sure you have the correct libraries/headers installed (Note: on Ubuntu you need `qt5-default` and `libudev-dev`).
-You also need a kernel with uinput support (all distros should ship with this by default; don't worry about it unless you're running a custom kernel).
+Requires Qt5 and libudev (Ubuntu: `qt5-default` and `libudev-dev`.
+Qt5 packages may also be under `qt5-base` or `libqt5*-devel`). `gcc`, `g++`, and `glibc` are also required.
+Check with your package manager to make sure you have the correct libraries/headers installed.

-You can build the project by running `qmake && make` in the directory you downloaded it to.
+You can build the project by running `qmake-qt5 && make` in the directory you downloaded it to.
+If you don't have `qmake-qt5` (e.g. Ubuntu), run `qmake && make` instead.
 The binaries will be placed in a new `bin` directory assuming they compile successfully.
 To start the daemon, run `sudo bin/ckb-daemon`.
 After that, open the `ckb` binary as a normal user to start the user interface.

-**Note:** If you have problems connecting the keyboard to your system, try adding the following to your kernel's cmdline (for K70):
+**Note:** If you have problems connecting the keyboard to your system, try adding the following to your kernel's `cmdline`:

-`usbhid.quirks=0x1B1C:0x1B13:0x20000000`
+K70: `usbhid.quirks=0x1B1C:0x1B13:0x20000000`

+K95: `usbhid.quirks=0x1B1C:0x1B11:0x20000000`

-If you own a K95, replace `1B13` with `1B11`.
-For instructions on adding cmdline parameters in Ubuntu, see here: https://wiki.ubuntu.com/Kernel/KernelBootParameters
+For instructions on adding `cmdline` parameters in Ubuntu, see https://wiki.ubuntu.com/Kernel/KernelBootParameters

 OSX instructions
 ----------------